LeFishe/piratedgames-megathread/README.md

 - nosTEAM - Malware spotted in releases
 - cracked-games.org - Malware Risk.
 - crackingpatching - Malware Risk
-- Pirate Bay - Malware Risk
+- The Pirate Bay - Malware Risk
 - Kickass Torrents - Malware Risk
 - Any site with a scene group name in the URL - **SCENE GROUPS DON'T HAVE SITES!**
 - Seyter/Qoob - Caught with putting miners and malware in releases
-- CorePacks - Repacking group that put malware into releases.
+- CorePack - Repacking group that put malware into releases.
 - Fake and Imposter websites impersonating trusted sites and other sites
+- Any website on YouTube or Google Search leading to Cracked Games or free games, many of them are suspicious and should be kept away from

 Anybody caught linking a website the moderators deem unsafe will have their comments removed in order to keep people safe on the subreddit!